MAROON: A Dataset for the Joint Characterization of Near-Field High-Resolution Radio-Frequency and Optical Depth Imaging Techniques: Discussion

-To conclude, the analysis of MIMO imaging radar reconstructions based on the received signal response is considerably less straightforward than that of optical sensors.
-Our findings suggest that the reconstruction quality of RF ToF sensors is primarily influenced by object geometry, followed by the influence of object material, especially in depth filtering with respect to signal confidence.
+To conclude, the analysis of MIMO imaging radar reconstruction quality is not as straightforward as that of optical sensors.
+We find no direct relationship between the RF signal response and the corresponding depth deviation after reconstruction and filtering on a global scale.
+Consistent patterns within object subsets suggest that the reconstruction quality of RF ToF sensors is primarily influenced by object geometry, while the impact of object material should not be overlooked, as it is a crucial factor for depth filtering.

+To disentangle material and geometry-dependent effects at surface level, we suggest that material characterization is the first essential step in addressing this challenge; we will pick up on this topic in the subsequent application section.